Irfan Qadir

-Irfan previously served as Secretary of Ministry of Law, Justice and Parliamentary Affairs in 2012, twice as Additional Advocate General of Punjab from 1990 to 1995 and 1996 to 1997, and as Prosecutor General of the province Punjab in 2010.
+Irfan previously served as Secretary of Ministry of Law, Justice and Parliamentary Affairs in 2012, twice as the Additional Advocate General of the Punjab from 1990 to 1995 and 1996 to 1997, and as Prosecutor General of the Punjab in 2010.

 Early life and education

-Irfan was born in Lahore, Pakistan, and the son of Mian Abdul Qadir, bureaucrat ad ex-chairman of Pakistan Railways.
-He did his graduation BA, LLB from Punjab University, Lahore, Pakistan.
+Irfan was born in 1956 in Lahore, West Pakistan to a Punjabi Muslim family.
+His father, Mian Abdul Qadir was a bureaucrat and served as the chairman of Pakistan Railways.
+He did his graduation BA, LLB from University of the Punjab in Lahore.

+He is the son-in-law of late Justice Aslam Riaz Hussain.
+Aslam Riaz Hussain (1924 – 10 March 2004) was a former Pakistani jurist and the first ombudsman who served as 28th chief justice of the Lahore High Court from 1976 to 1978, and 19th governor of Punjab from July 1977 to September 1978.

 Professional career

 Irfan Qadir began his legal career in 1982 and enrolled as a High Court Advocate in 1985.
 Since then, he has built up a substantial body of experience in all key areas of law by handling numerous significant cases in both the Supreme Court and the High Court and providing numerous reported judgments.

 In addition, he has experience representing Pakistan internationally, having participated in numerous seminars and workshops at significant conferences in Europe, Asia, Africa, and America.
 From 2006 through 2012, he continued to be a part of the International Corruption Hunters Network.
 Additionally, he is a fellow of the Eva Joly Institute for Justice and Democracy in Iceland.
 He is one of the original members of the 2006 Beijing-founded International Association of Anti-Corruption Authorities.

-In addition to serving as a member of the Pakistani Judicial Commission and the Pakistan Law Commission, he also served as chairman of the Pakistan Bar Council.
+In addition to serving as a member of the Pakistani Judicial Commission and the Pakistan Law Commission, he has also served as chairman of the Pakistan Bar Council in his capacity as the Attorney-General for Pakistan.
 He gained knowledge in every area of the legal field, including that of a successful lawyer, superior court judge, high-ranking law officer, and top bureaucrat.
 He has handled a significant number of important cases in the Supreme Court and the High Court over the last three decades, giving him extensive experience in nearly all key areas of law.

+Special Assistant to the Prime Minister for Law (April 2024- present)

+In the Second Shehbaz Sharif's ministry, Irfan was appointed to the position of Special Assistant to Prime Minister Shehbaz Sharif for law with the status of Federal Minister on 30 April 2024.
+According to a notification, Irfan's status will be equivalent to that of a federal minister.